Recording studio as an instrument: Evolution of recording processes

 Composers have exploited the potential of recording technology since it was first made available to them.
 Before the late 1940s, musical recordings were typically created with the idea of presenting a faithful rendition of a real-life performance.
 Writing in 1937, the American composer John Cage called for the development of "centers of experimental music" places where "the new materials, oscillators, turntables, generators, means for amplifying small sounds, film phonographs, etc." would allow composers to "work using twentieth-century means for making music."

 In the early 1950s, electronic equipment was expensive to own, and for most people, was only accessible through large organizations or institutions.
 However, virtually every young composer was interested in the potential of tape-based recording.
 According to Brian Eno, "the move to tape was very important", because unlike gramophone records, tape was "malleable and mutable and cuttable and reversible in ways that discs aren't.
 It's very hard to do anything interesting with a disc".
 In the mid 1950s, popular recording conventions changed profoundly with the advent of three-track tape recorders, and by the early 1960s, it was common for producers, songwriters, and engineers to freely experiment with musical form, orchestration, unnatural reverb, and other sound effects.
-Some of the best known examples are Phil Spector's Wall of Sound and Joe Meek's use of homemade electronic sound effects for acts like the Tornados.
+Some of the best known examples are Brian Wilson’s work from the mid-1960s, Phil Spector's Wall of Sound, and Joe Meek's use of homemade electronic sound effects for acts like the Tornados.

 In-studio composition became standard practice by the late 1960s and early 1970s, and remained so into the 2010s.
 During the 1970s, the "studio as instrument" concept shifted from the studio's recording space to the studio's control room, where electronic instruments could be plugged directly into the mixing console.
 As of the 2010s, the "studio as instrument" idea remains ubiquitous in genres such as pop, hip-hop, and electronic music.